| Previous

 Guy

-Denning writes
+Denning wrote

-to his MP Dan Norris: "Can you assure me that
+to his MP Dan Norris (16.6.06):

-you will address this issue seriously and condemn this gross
+seriously and condemn this gross violation of human rights

-violation of human rights and freedom of artistic expression."
+and freedom of artistic expression."

 |